TuomoNieminen/Helsinki-Open-Data-Science/docs/logistic_regression.md

 One reason to use the logit transformation is that is has a nice interpretation.

 - The part $p/ (1-p)$ of the transformation are called the odds: the ratio of successes to failures
+- The value of odds ranges from zero to infinity
 - Higher odds corresponds to a higher probability of success

 ***